Deputy Director (Office of Program Performance)

 Location: 3333 K Street, NW, Washington, D.C.
 20007

 Established by Congress in 1974, the Legal Services Corporation (LSC) is the country’s single largest funder of civil legal aid for low-income Americans.
 LSC currently funds 132 independent, nonprofit legal aid organizations with nearly 800 offices throughout the nation.
 LSC’s mission is to promote equal access to justice and provide grants for high-quality civil legal assistance.

 Basic Function: Under the direction of the OPP Director, the Deputy Director assists in the management, administration and implementation of OPP programmatic functions.
-The Deputy Director will assist in supervising approximately twenty-eight (28) staff, including grant program counsel and analysts, other professional staff, support staff, and interns, and is responsible for the direct supervision of approximately ten staff members.
-Among other duties, the Deputy Director will have direct supervision of approximately one-third of the program counsel responsible for programmatic oversight, support, and evaluation of LSC Basic Field grant recipients, as well as OPP program counsel and staff responsible for administering LSC’s disaster relief and recovery grants program.
+The Deputy Director will assist in supervising approximately 30 staff, including program counsel and analysts, other professional staff, support staff, and interns, and is responsible for the direct supervision of approximately ten staff members.
+Among other duties, the Deputy Director will have direct supervision of approximately one-third of the program counsel responsible for programmatic oversight, support, and evaluation of LSC Basic Field grant recipients, as well as OPP program counsel and staff responsible for administering LSC’s Pro Bono Innovation Fund grants program and Veterans Pro Bono program.

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

 Supervises the work of approximately one-third of the program counsel responsible for programmatic oversight, support, and evaluation of LSC Basic field grant recipients.
 Such supervision will include, but is not limited to:

 - Managing and reviewing the development and implementation of strategies for the oversight and support of grantees, including the planning and implementation of program quality assessment and engagement visits and technical assistance;